So I will admit there are certain things that really “drive me up the wall.”

-One of them is when a student/client hollers DONE when they complete an activity.
-I have taught, modeled, and lectured on NOT hollering DONE.
+One is when a student/client hollers DONE when completing an activity.
+I have taught, modeled, and lectured on NOT shouting DONE.

-So as I sat frustrated and about to pull my hair out, I realized that this wasn’t my student’s fault, but my own.
-Have a taught them what is EXPECTED of them when they are done?
-Ok, so I know I have taught this, but obviously not in a manner that stuck.
+As I sat frustrated and about to pull my hair out, I realized that this wasn’t my student’s fault but my own.
+Have you taught them what is EXPECTED of them when they are done?
+I know I have taught this, but not in a manner that stuck.

-So I am creating a strategy for the end of the year and to start the year.
-Because I am D.O.N.E hearing DONE!
+I am creating a strategy for the end of the year and starting the year because I am D.O.N.E hearing DONE!

 - Social Story “What to do when I am DONE?”

-- Pre-teaching (pre-teaching and not preaching) and reminders of what a student can do when they complete an activity.
+- Pre-teaching (pre-teaching and not preaching) and reminders of what students can do when completing an activity.

-So if you have any thoughts or ideas about how to support this issue, please let me know!
+If you have any thoughts or ideas about supporting this issue, please let me know!